martin3141/abfit_reg_paper/README.md

 ...

-R version 4.4.1 has been tested, however other recent versions should also work.
+R must be installed <https://www.r-project.org/> and version 4.4.1 has been tested, however other recent versions should also work.

 All required R packages (including spant) will be automatically installed when running the first script : 00_sim_basis_and_mrs_data.R.